paulo101977/esp32_nesemu/README.rst

 Sound
 -----

-Connect one Speaker-Pin to GPIO 25 and the other one to GND
+Connect one Speaker-Pin to GPIO 25 and the other one to GND.
+I recommend using a Class-D amplifier to boost the volume coming out of this because it's not going to be very loud on its own.

 ROM
 ---

 This includes no Roms.
-You'll have to flash your own Roms and modify the roms.txt according to your needs.
+You'll have to flash your own Roms and modify the roms.txt (see /data) according to your needs.
 Don't change format used in roms.txt because you might cause the menu to load incorrectly.
 Review the file for further instructions.

 For SPIFFS (SRAM), Use the Platform.IO task for uploading the /data folder into the SPIFFS volume, which should contain roms.txt and other rom files.